notaguest404/Tastie-/README.md

 - After runserver open localhost port in browser

+To see a more complete tutorial, click [here] (https://hostadvice.com/how-to/how-to-create-a-virtual-environment-for-your-django-projects-using-virtualenv/).

 ## Usage

-The application is inteded to be used inside a default or mobile browser.
+The application is intended to be used inside a default or mobile browser.

 ## Credits
 Project done by notaguest404 (Bruno Matos A035468), Marcoafnunes (Marco Nunes A035335) and Mae1920 (Ema Silva A027823), under the guidance of alina-trifan.